grizzdank/contractflow/docs/implementation_plan.md

 **Note:** Throughout the implementation ensure to adhere strictly to design and technical specifications outlined in the PRD.
 Validate every step using appropriate testing tools (unit tests, integration tests, and end-to-end tests) to confirm correct behavior and compliance with requirements.

 This plan provides an unambiguous, step-by-step guide for building ContractFlow with a focus on architecture, clean code, security, and scalability.

+in line review:
+Consolidate and Verify:
+Merge type definitions into src/domain/types/.
+Ensure Contract type definition is complete and accurate.
+Review and unify role mapping logic (mapClerkRoleToDbRole and mapDatabaseRoleToUserRole).
+Replace hardcoded user email in the audit trail logic.
+Remove the USE_MOCK_DATA flag and related logic, relying on proper testing strategies instead.
+Roadmap Alignment & Feature Completion:
+Review features marked as complete in roadmap_future.md (e.g., Status tracking) and ensure their implementation is robust.
+Continue implementing features listed under "Current In-Scope" (Workflows, Advanced Document Management, Notifications, E-signatures).
+Implement Missing Infrastructure:
+Set up testing framework (Jest/RTL) as planned in Phase 1 and begin writing tests, especially for the refactored service layer.
+Implement the centralized error handling and logging strategy (Phase 2).